Could you help young people to have the best year of their life yet?

 • Experience of working with vulnerable/challenging young people in a relevant context, such as school or youth work setting

-• Knowledge or experience of psychological/developmental research relevant to working with vulnerable young people (such as ADHD/ASD/ACES and Trauma-informed approaches)
+• Knowledge or experience of psychological/developmental research relevant to working with vulnerable young people (such as ADHD/ASD/ACEs and Trauma-informed approaches)

 • Clear Enhanced DBS check (please note we will be doing our own Enhanced DBS check)